peteroupc/peteroupc.github.io/graphicsapi.md

 - Perspective correction.
 - Per-vertex specular highlighting.
 - Per-vertex depth-based fog.
-- Line drawing.
+- 3-D line drawing.
 - Two-texture blending.
 - Edge antialiasing (smoothing).
 - MIP mapping.
 - Source and destination alpha blending.

 These features were more or less supported by 3-D graphics accelerators offered to consumers from 1995 to 1999, and by widely distributed 3-D game consoles throughout the 1990s.
-The _PC 99 System Design Guide_ sections 14.27 to 14.34 (except for the screen resolution, frame rate, and double buffering requirements) are also in scope.
+The _PC 99 System Design Guide_ (1998)[^10] sections 14.27 to 14.34 (except for the screen resolution, frame rate, and double buffering requirements) are also in scope.

 Stencil buffers, bump mapping, environment mapping, and three- or four-texture blending are borderline capabilities.